-Thorlabs offers telecentric lenses with various magnification levels: 0.051X, 0.128X, 0.243X, or 1.00X.
+Thorlabs offers telecentric lenses with magnification levels of 0.051X or 0.243X.
 Each lens has an adjustable iris that varies the f/#.
 The lenses are designed for 2/3" format sensors, such as those on our scientific CCD cameras.
 Sensors smaller than 2/3", such as those in our other CCD and CMOS cameras, can also be used but with reduced field of view (field of view values for various sensor formats can be found on the Specs tab).
 The lens housing features external C-Mount (1.000"-32) threading on the image side of the lens, which is also compatible with our cameras.
 By using an SM1A10 thread adapter, the C-Mount can be mated to internal SM1 (1.035"-40) threads for compatibility with our Lens Tubes or other SM1-threaded mounts.